Jean-Tinland/simple-bar/README.md

 - Interactions: **focus window** on click, launch scripts, toggle states
 - **Multi-monitor support**: enable individual widget on specific displays
 - Add your own custom widgets in settings (it displays scripts outputs)
 - **Refresh and toggle parts of simple-bar on the fly** with `curl` commands by installing [simple-bar-server](https://www.jeantinland.com/toolbox/simple-bar-server/documentation/introduction/) and enabling the server in settings.
-See [widgets](https://www.jeantinland.com/toolbox/simple-bar-server/documentation/widgets/), [yabai](https://www.jeantinland.com/toolbox/simple-bar-server/documentation/yabai/) or [AeroSpace](https://www.jeantinland.com/toolbox/simple-bar-server/documentation/aerospace/) options in its documentation.
+See [widgets](https://www.jeantinland.com/toolbox/simple-bar-server/documentation/widgets/), [yabai](https://www.jeantinland.com/toolbox/simple-bar-server/documentation/yabai/) or [AeroSpace](https://www.jeantinland.com/toolbox/simple-bar-server/documentation/aerospace/) options in its documentation
 - **Extensible** themes system with 3 theme behaviors: **dark**, **light**, or **system**
 - Numerous customization options, try them out in settings!
 - A handfull selection of widgets